kilon/ChronosManager/ChronosManager.package/ChrGUIMorph.class/README.md

-This is the circular display morph with all basic buttons
+This is the circular display morph with all basic buttons , it acts as the central Morph handling both events, buttons and taskbar functionality.